Wall of Moms

-The Wall of Moms is a group, primarily of women who identify as mothers, who have demonstrated in George Floyd protests in Portland, Oregon, as well as other groups in U.S. cities including Chicago, Seattle, and Tampa, Florida.
+The Wall of Moms is a group primarily made up of women who identify as mothers, who have demonstrated in George Floyd protests in Portland, Oregon, as well as other groups in U.S. cities including Chicago, Seattle, and Tampa, Florida.
 The group's first protest was attended by approximately 40 women; hundreds to thousands have participated since then.

 Background

 Mothers, wives, and other female relatives have come together to protest state-sponsored violence and politicized police actions in multiple countries, including Argentina (Mothers of the Plaza de Mayo, Grandmothers of the Plaza de Mayo), China (Tiananmen Mothers), Cuba (Ladies in White), Iran (Mourning Mothers, Mothers of Khavaran), Mexico (mothers of the disappeared), Russia (Union of the Committees of Soldiers' Mothers of Russia), Sri Lanka (mothers of the disappeared), and Turkey (Saturday Mothers).

 Description and membership

 Portland's Wall of Moms has been described by some journalists as "a group of mainly white, suburban mothers", but also "includes those who are nonbinary and people who consider themselves mothers".
 Participants gained national attention for locking arms and chanting during local George Floyd protests.
 NPR's Danielle Kurtzleben says the group demonstrates "the power of moms as activists".
 The mothers are known for wearing yellow and acting as a barrier between federal agents and other demonstrators.
 The Catholic Sentinel and National Catholic Reporter have noted the participation by local Catholics.

 Affectionate nicknames for the group include "MomBloc" and "Momtifa".
 Some participants also carry sunflowers.

 Bev Barnum has been credited for creating the Facebook event for the initial protest.
 The private Facebook group has approximately 17,000 members, as of July 26, 2020.